How a 30-year-old German song became a hit on TikTok in China | DW | 16.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The sea shanty "Aloha Heja Je" was Germany's summer hit in 1991 and now it's back on China's version of TikTok — an unexpected boost in musician Achim Reichel's career.
+The sea shanty "Aloha Heja Je" was Germany's summer hit in 1991 and now it's back on China's version of TikTok — an unexpected boost to musician Achim Reichel's career.

 Eleven million views on China's version of TikTok, called Douyin, and the most searched song on the song recognition app Shazam: Achim Reichel would never have dreamed that his 30-year-old song "Aloha Heja Je" would become a hit in China in 2021.